ros2/ros2_documentation/source/Tutorials/Advanced/Security/The-Keystore.rst

 Background
 ----------

+Before proceeding ensure you have completed the :doc:`Introducing-ros2-security` tutorial.

 The ``sros2`` package can be used to create keys, certificates and policies necessary to enable ROS 2 security.
 However, the security configuration is extrememly flexible.
 A basic understanding of the ROS 2 Security Keystore will allow integration with an existing PKI (Public Key Infrastructure) and managment of sensitive key materials consistent with organizational policies.